China Launches Military Drills Around Taiwan Following US Arms Deal

 Comprehensive Sanctions Package

-The Chinese Foreign Ministry targeted major US defence contractors and senior executives across the industry.
-The sanctions include asset freezes and comprehensive business restrictions designed to isolate the targeted entities from Chinese operations.
+The military exercises follow China's announcement of sanctions against major US defence contractors and senior executives.
+The measures include asset freezes and comprehensive business restrictions designed to isolate the targeted entities from Chinese operations.

 Major companies affected include: